10up/classifai/README.md

 }
 ```

-After running `composer update`, ClassifAI will be installed in the plugins directory with no build steps needed.
+After you run `composer update`, ClassifAI will be installed in the plugins directory with no build steps needed.

 #### 2. Activate Plugin